Back to Blog

 Every year, billions of dollars are lost to money transfer fraud.
 The FTC consistently reports that wire transfers rank among the top payment methods exploited by scammers, while FBI IC3 data shows business email compromise losses alone exceed $2.7 billion annually.

-This guide classifies every major risk type associated with transferring money internationally, explains how each threat works, and provides actionable strategies for protection.
+This guide classifies every major risk category, explains how each threat works, and provides actionable strategies for transferring money internationally with confidence.

-What Are the Risks of International Money Transfers?
+What Are the Security Risks in International Remittance Payments?

-Most transfers are irreversible once processed, giving senders a narrow window to catch errors or fraud.
+Most transfers are irreversible once processed, giving senders a narrow window to catch errors.
 Multiple intermediaries, including correspondent banks and payment agents, create additional failure points where funds can be delayed, misdirected, or exposed to unauthorized access.

-International money transfer risks fall into seven distinct categories.
-Understanding each category helps senders identify specific threats and take targeted precautions before initiating a transfer.
+Risks of international money transfers fall into seven distinct categories.
+Understanding each one helps you identify specific threats and take targeted precautions before initiating a transfer.

-1. Fraud & Scam Risk - Deliberate deception by criminals to steal funds through social engineering, impersonation, or fake platforms.
+1. Fraud and Scam Risk — Deliberate deception through social engineering, impersonation, or fake platforms to steal funds.

 2. Cybersecurity Risk — Data breaches, account takeovers, and digital attacks targeting transfer platforms or user credentials.